Last updated on September 8th, 2021 at 02:15 pm

 Or you could even go on a hike in Tokyo if you decide to take a day trip to Mt Takao as I did.
 It was one of the highlights of my last trip; it’s such a tremendous cheap activity.
 Also, excellent cardio to burn off the calories from all the yummy foods you ate!

 And that’s a wrap on my 10 Things To Love About Tokyo!
-This list could go on and on, although I feel like I covered which, in my opinion, are the most loveable things about Tokyo.
+Although I feel like I covered this list, this list could go on and on, which, in my opinion, are the most loveable things about Tokyo.

 LIKE IT?
 PIN IT!